Action Christian National

 Action Christian National (ACN) was a white nationalist political party in Namibia (formerly South West Africa).
 The ACN was established in 1989 to enable whites to participate in the elections.
 It used to be aligned with the National Party of South Africa.
-In the Namibian parliamentary election, 1989 that elected the members of the Constituent Assembly of Namibia, ACN won three seats.
+The ACN won three seats in the 1989 Namibian parliamentary election that elected the members of the Constituent Assembly of Namibia.
 The party's chairman was Jan de Wet.
 It subsequently became the Monitor Action Group.